krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 over a rapidly changing process.

-We try to reason about a process which is shaped by its history, whose behavior emerges from non-uniform interactions of individual signals, with measurement techniques that struggle to represent or reason about that history or the interactions.
+We try to reason about a process which is shaped by its history, whose behavior emerges from non-uniform interactions of individual tasks, with measurement techniques that lack the ability to represent or reason about that history or the interactions.

 This is difficult to do, and we have no good tools right now that are fit for this purpose.
 This is where the presence calculus begins.

+By looking closely at how we reason about tasks in the presence calculus, we can see how a subtle shift from an event-centered to a presence-centered perspective changes not just what we observe, but what we measure, and thus can reason about.

 The calculus focuses on the time *in between* snapshots of history: when a task was present, where it was present, for how long, and whether its presence